dorirabin/fabricdemo/README.md

-Here is the finalized, comprehensive `README.md` content for your repository.
-This version synthesizes the architectural decisions we made regarding secure credential management, Git integration, and the maritime data pipeline.

----

 # 🚢 Maritime Risk Assessment Data Agent ("Company Brain")

 This repository provides the architectural blueprint for a maritime insurance "Company Brain."
 By fusing real-time IoT vessel telemetry with unstructured policy documentation, this solution enables generative AI to execute dynamic, ontology-driven risk and compliance checks.